eliciasTES/TES-DnD-Campain/Database/data/CharacterSheets/cSheetElias.md

 **Signature Details:**
 - Ringed insignia etched into armor seams (dual faith symbolism)
-- Constant faint glow beneath skin when divine magic is active
+- Constant faint glow on new wounds and old scars when divine magic is active
 - Weapons appear “clean” but always faintly stained in supernatural residue

 ---